El Palmar de Vejer: El Palmar Beach

 El Palmar beach is made of fine, white sand, and is one of the longest in the La Janda region.
 It is 4,200 meters long and 80 meters wide in many cases.
 The water is clean and not too deep in most parts.
 Although there are no private residences, the area has many public services such as supermarkets, a pharmacy, restaurants, inns, lifeguards, a first aid station, a police station, a beach cleaning service, access gateways, danger signs, parking, among others.
 The beach is delimited by natural dunes, where access gateways have been built to improve their preservation.
 That is why El Palmar beach was granted the “Q” distinction of touristic quality by the Institute of the Spanish Touristic Quality, after enhancing the services provided at the beach.
 The implementation and follow-up of the project for the Quality Management System was completed in 2008.
 The beach is divided into zones with significant differences.
 From north to south, it goes from Castilnovo beach (Conil de la Frontera) to the tower of Torrenueva, which is a less crowded area normally frequented by families.
 Closer move to Castilnovo, the beach becomes quieter.
-It is between Torrenueva and the restaurant Casa Francisco, (near the main access to El Palmar) that the majority of surf schools and restaurants are located.
-In the summer, the zone is frequented by young people, surfers and families resting at the terrace of El Cartero or El Palmar brewery.
-Towards the end of the road, three beach bars and some night clubs such as El Dorado or Origen are common destinations for young people in July and August.
+It is near the main access to El Palmar that the majority of surf schools and restaurants are located.
+In the summer, the zone is frequented by young people, surfers and families resting.
 Finally, the area between El Baba and Mangueta beach (part of the municipality of Barbate) is quiet, perfect for a relaxing walk.
 The local flora and fauna are threatened by many invasive species.